top of page

 Check out our FREE study space guide with the best tips to ensure effective study and improve your academic performance.

-One of the best ways to study effectively is to test yourself on the material you're learning.
+One of the best tips to study effectively is spaced repetition, where you test yourself regularly on the material you're learning.

 This will help you to identify your strengths and weaknesses as well as strengthening your memory.